 Transfer Application Requirements

-- College Report: This form should be completed by your current registrar or transfer adviser.
-If you have attended more than one college, your most recent college's administrator should complete this form.
+- College Report: This form should be completed by your current or most recent registrar or transfer adviser.
 If you are not currently enrolled, please contact our office.
 The Common Application form is available as an offline document.
-Those applying through the Common Application may submit it through the Documents tab on Pomona's member page, using the "Other" option.
-Alternately, applicants may mail or email this form to our office.
+Officials or applicants may mail or email this form to our office.

-- Two Academic Evaluations: Completed by two of your college course instructors, these should be submitted through the Common Application, using the Documents tab on Pomona's member page.
-Alternately, instructors may mail or email recommendations to our office.
-Students may submit another optional recommendation of any type (e.g., employer, volunteer coordinator, high school teacher, etc.).
+- Two Academic Evaluations: Completed by two of your college course instructors, these should be uploaded through your application, or mailed or emailed directly to our office by your recommenders.
+Applicants may submit another optional recommendation of any type (e.g., employer, volunteer coordinator, high school teacher, etc.).

 - Official Transcripts: Request these be sent to our office from each college or university you've ever attended; an official final transcript from your high school or secondary school (including graduation date) or official documentation of a GED is also required.
 In order to be official, transcripts must be mailed or emailed by registrars to our office.

 - SAT or ACT scores: Applicants may self-report their scores on their applications.
 Note that SAT/ACT scores are usually sent four to six weeks after the test administration, so the last recommended testing date is December.
 The writing section is not required.
 All enrolling students will be required to submit an official score report, and any discrepancies between self-reported and official test scores may jeopardize a student's offer of admission.

 - If you are applying from a school where English is not the medium of instruction, you must also submit scores from The Test of English as a Foreign Language (TOEFL) or The International English Language Testing System (IELTS).
 While we welcome cultural and linguistic diversity, we do not have English as a Second Language or other remedial programs for foreign students.